 If the door is far out of plumb, or the hinges aren’t directly above each other, then you may need to move the entire hinge leaf.
 You can test the alignment of the hinges (and the door) using a makeshift plumb line (a piece of string and a weight will do).
 Mark the position where the hinge should go, drill new pilot holes, and then replace the hinge and test the movement of the door.

+First and foremost, all French doors, both internal and external, should have toughened safety glass as standard to meet UK building regulations.
+This means the glass is up to 5 times as stong as standard glass and should it break, it won't shatter into razor sharp shards but "nuggets" that are less likely to break the skin.
 Young children are inquisitive, but they’re not always that observant and they lack the understanding of the world to know that there are things that are ‘solid’ that you can see through.
 When a child is just learning to walk and run they might run into a glass door.
-A child is unlikely to break safety glass, but bumped heads are no fun!
+A child is unlikely to break safety glass, but bumped heads are no fun either!

-While it's not uncommon that your home will need some adjustment over its lifespan, making sure its installed properly can minimise many problems.
-Check out our guide on how to install french doors.
+While it's not uncommon that your French folding door will need some adjustment over its lifespan, making sure its installed properly can minimise many problems.
+Check out our guide on how to install French doors.